Flek26/qb-car-boost/README.md

+Hoping to have this up by end of September

 # qb-car-boost
 FiveM Script for Car Boosting.
 Inspired by NoPixel.
 This is a custom script built for the QB-Core framework by Flek#0001.